consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_icon_file.md

 ## Introduction
 Plugin Logos are shown in the [JetBrains Plugins Repository](https://plugins.jetbrains.com).
-They also appear in the Settings/Preferences [Plugin Manager](https://www.jetbrains.com/help/idea/managing-plugins.html) UI in IntelliJ Platform-based IDEs.
+They also appear in the Settings/Preferences [Plugin Manager](https://www.jetbrains.com/help/idea/managing-plugins.html) UI in Consulo-based IDEs.
 Whether online or in the product UI, a Plugin Logo helps users to identify a plugin more quickly in a list, as shown below:

 ![Example Product Plugin Preferences Dialog](img/plugin_prefs.png){:width="800px"}